HectorPulido/pequeroku/README.md

 ## 🤖 AI Features

-Pequeroku is capable to generate complete projects from scratch using OpenAI compatible services.
-More ways to use the AI comming soon...
+PequeRoku can generate complete projects from scratch using OpenAI‑compatible services.
+More ways to use the AI coming soon...

 ![brief animation on how the AI part works](img/AI.gif)